 Connections Move People

 Think back for a moment to the last five movies you saw, or books you read.
 Which stories stuck with you the most?
-Science fiction, true crime, romance and fairy tales - no matter where your tastes lie, all good stories have one thing in common; the main characters feel like fully realized people with whom we come to care about them.
+Science fiction, true crime, romance, and fairy tales - no matter where your tastes lie, all good stories have one thing in common; the main characters feel like fully realized people with whom we come to care about them.
 We don’t even have to have anything in common with them, but their basic struggles feel familiar.
-Stories succeed when we can see something of ourselves on the screen or in the pages.
+Stories succeed when we can see something of ourselves on the screen or on the pages.

 And while an interview is hopefully nothing like your favorite novel, it is your best and perhaps only opportunity to make a meaningful connection with a potential employer.